Writing Microstation (DGN) Tags with FME

 6. Add a CoordinateExtractor

 Open the CoordinateExtractor parameters.
-Set the Mode to Specify Coordinate set the Default Z Value to -9999.
+Set the Mode to Specify Coordinate and set the Default Z Value to -9999.
 In this case, we do not need to worry about the z coordinate as we are using 2D data.

-7. Calculate the x offset using an ExpressionEvaluator
+7. Calculate the x Offset using an ExpressionEvaluator

-When <tag_name>.display is set to 'yes' we also have to set offset attributes, to define where that tag will be displayed.
+When <tag_name>.display is set to 'yes' we also have to set offset attributes to define where that tag will be displayed.

 Set New Attribute to PARCEL_ID.x_offset.

-Use the following Arthimithic Expression.
+Use the following Arithmetic Expression.

 @Value(_inside_x)-@Value(_x)

-8. Calculate the y offset using an ExpressionEvaluator
+8. Calculate the y Offset using an ExpressionEvaluator

 We are going to repeat the previous step this time, calculating the PARCEL_ID y offset.